umccr/neoantigens/pVACfuse.md

     -k
 ```

-Runs well, but interestingly only 1 HLA allele match the list.
+Runs well, but interestingly only one HLA allele match the list (HLA-C*07:02).

 #### runAddNetMHC4Result.py